Budibase/website/content/blog/tutorials/how-to-build-a-dashboard.md

 Then, we’ll do the same with our Ad Spend tab, this time using *Ad Spend* as the data, *Date* as the label, and *Spend* as the data column.

+You might also like our guide on how to build a [Google Sheets GUI](https://budibase.com/blog/tutorials/google-sheets-gui/).

 And that’s it:

 ![Dashboard UI](https://res.cloudinary.com/daog6scxm/image/upload/v1682674088/cms/build-a-dashboard/Build_a_dashboard_29_ukydth.webp "Dashboard UI")